 In most cases, if you just create your page and don’t worry about it, the result will look good on mobile phones and tablets as well.

-However, we know you want more control than that.
+However, I know you want more control than that.
 And if you’re building complex and unique layouts, you want to be able to ensure the best possible experience, regardless of screen size.